 APPLICATION SCHEDULE: The US Army Corps of Engineers Aquatic Plant Manager determines the areas of the lake to be treated based on knowledge, surveys, upcoming operations, and stakeholder input.
-The treatment is based on the management goals of Lake Managers, location, timing, herbicide inventory, and funding.
+The treatment is based on the management goals of Lake Managers, location, timing, herbicide inventory, and available funding.
 These applications are made through the Operation and Maintenance contractor's certified aquatic pesticide applicators, certified USACE staff, and outside contractors with available funding.
 Due to the number of treatments and acreages covered, timing and locations will be approximate.
-USACE will work with the Stewards of Lake Seminole to coordinate treatments if possible.
+USACE will work with the Stewards of Lake Seminole, Inc. to coordinate treatments if possible.

-PUBLIC NOTICE: Every calendar year by January 31st the Plan is completed and posted to the Woodruff/Seminole project website.
-Location of the application may change without notice due to on site conditions and other factors.
+PUBLIC NOTICE: The Plan is posted to the Woodruff/Seminole project website.
+Location of the application may change without notice due to onsite conditions and other factors.